What We Are

 This happens in the classroom, of course.
 But it also takes place in our world-renowned gallery, which over the past 17 years has presented exhibitions ranging from the ancient world to the present, and from the Americas to the Far East.
 Three exhibitions are presented annually, some produced by the Center and some brought in as part of a vigorous traveling program.
 The gallery is designed in compliance with the standards set by the American Association of Museums and is open to the public six days a week.
 This diet of in-house exhibitions creates ideal conditions for regular close looking, and also for student participation in the exhibition process from behind the scenes.

 Our student exhibition programs represent an important concretization of this perspective.
 With The Metropolitan Museum of Art, and the New-York Historical Society, we have organized exhibitions in which professors and curators not only work together as curators, but also direct a three-semester mini-curriculum sequence.
 Students, in turn, receive a 360-degree exposure to the conceptualization, making, and mounting of an exhibition.
 Exhibitions with the Metropolitan have focused attention on neoclassical pots (Vasemania, 2004), medieval bronze tableware (Aquamanilia, 2006) and 17th-century English embroidery (’Twixt Art and Nature,’ 2008), and with the New-York Historical Society, Margrieta van Varick, a Dutch Woman in Seventeenth-Century New York (2009).
-A retrospective of collector Georges Hoentschel, drawn from the storerooms of the Metropolitan, is set to open in 2013.
+A retrospective of collector Georges Hoentschel was on display in spring 2013.

 We are pleased also to announce a new relationship with the American Museum of Natural History, built around a multiyear postdoctoral fellowship dedicated to the study of anthropology in the museum.
 Our first fellow worked on the history of Franz Boas’s Northwest Coast Hall at the Museum and taught at the BGC about how material culture looks, thinks, and sounds when approached by the practicing anthropologist.
 An exhibition of Northwest Coast materials and a scholarly symposium, both at the BGC, called Objects of Exchange, were part of our 2011 events.
-A second exhibition with the American Museum of Natural History, on expeditions, will open in 2013.
+Our second BGC/ AMNH Fellow taught here about Burma and about anthropological expeditions, culminating in an exhibition in spring 2013.
+Our third Fellow, with a focus on pre-Columbian Peruvian textiles, led a research and teaching program that culminates in a Focus exhibition, "Carrying Coca", opening in spring 2014.

 These collaborations with three great institutions anchor our Cultural Sciences Campus.
 A 10-minute walk (shorter than across many a college campus) connects the BGC to world-class collections that span the meanings of Cultura, from art to history to nature.
 Our students have a regular experience of looking at objects that communicate the range of human history, and working with some of the most knowledgeable curators in the world, all in the context of an intellectual program committed to integrating, and not separating, these different realms.
 A century ago the “cultural sciences” – the term marked meeting place of archaeology, anthropology, art history, history of religion and sociology – represented the aspiration of the Humanities for a new world of learning and a new realm of questions.
 Our commitment to Cultura marks a renewal of this vision, on a different continent, in a different century, and with different materials.